al-caveman/cavemark/README.md

     + another ordered item.
 ```

-The most unique bit (syntax-wise) is how resources are defined:
+The most interesting part of CaveMark is how it defines _resources_.
+Below is
+an example where a figure is defined.
+This figure can then be cited later in
+the document (as shown later in this section).

 ```
 image  : myimage